Dec. 8, 2020

 However, a customer who is a frequent city or highway driver, has a daily commute or uses their vehicle as the primary means of shuffling kids to activities, hauling groceries and completing life’s more low-intensity tasks, ceramic brake pads are a good fit.

-Ceramic brake pads, when used for these applications, ultimately produce less noise, keep a customer’s wheels and braking system cleaner and have a longer lifespan, making them a good investment in light of the slightly higher cost compared to semi-metallic brake pads.
+Furthermore, ceramic brake pads, when used for these applications, ultimately produce less noise, keep a customer’s wheels and braking system cleaner and have a longer lifespan, making them a good investment in light of the slightly higher cost compared to semi-metallic brake pads.

-There are no concrete rules governing which brake pads a customer should have installed on their vehicle, but some will definitely serve an individual’s specific needs better than others.
+To conclude, there are no concrete rules governing which brake pads a customer should have installed on their vehicle, but some will definitely serve an individual’s specific needs better than others.
 Being able to confidently break down the pros and cons of ceramic brake pads will not only help customers to better understand how their braking system functions, but also ensure that they leave with the right automotive brakes for safe driving that extends far beyond the shop.